KdotJPG/NoisePosti.ng/_posts/2021-03-13-Fast-Biome-Blending-Without-Squareness.md

 </figure>

-There are many ways to format the data, all of which provide the same information.
+There are many ways to arrange the data, all of which provide the same information.
 I will cover the format I used later in the article.

 ### Methods and Problems

-A simple blending algorithm might consist of generating the biome map in full resolution, and performing a Gaussian-like blur on it to produce the blending weights.
+A simple blending algorithm might consist of generating the biome map in full resolution, then performing a Gaussian-like blur on it to produce the blending weights.
 To do this, you might start by populating the map in a large enough area around the part of the world to be generated.
 If your world is generated in sections or "chunks", then you might employ caching here to prevent repeatedly generating the same areas.
 After this, consider a circle around each column or pixel coordinate to generate the terrain for.
 On the biome map, set up like you're going to count the number of cells of each biome that show up inside the circle.
 But instead of adding one each time, add a number that decreases with distance.
 I might use the formula `max(0, radius^2 - dx^2 - dy^2)^2` for this.
 It produces a circular bump like a [Gaussian filter](https://en.wikipedia.org/wiki/Gaussian_filter ), but it goes zero smoothly at a finite radius.
 To make the biome weights add up to one, each needs to be multiplied by the reciprocal of the total.
 Because the total is constant, the reciprocal can be precomputed.

 Update 03/31/2021: A handful of readers were astute to point out that a Gaussian filter is [separable](https://en.wikipedia.org/wiki/Separable_filter).
 This means the blurring operation can be performed using two fast steps along each axis, instead of one slow step over the full range.
 I have removed the wording that described the polynomial as faster.
 While this is true when comparing individual formula point evaluations, it can cause confusion due to the different opportunities for optimization that each option presents in this case.
 It also becomes inconsequential if the filter is pre-computed and stored in an array.